 - Further south and higher in elevation are several lesser-known AOP’s.
 Sainte-Pourçain AOP encompasses 19 communes on the Allier River, 90 miles south of Sancerre.
 Chardonnay and Sacy or Sauvignon Blanc create fruity, grassy and spicy whites, while rosé is crafted from 100% juicy Gamay.
 Pinot Noir is blended with Gamay resulting in reds that are fresh and light with ripe red fruit notes.

 - Châteaumeillant AOP

 - One of the newest regions, (officially recognized in 2011) Châteaumeillant AOP is located in the foothills of the Massif Central, making it the most central vineyard in France.
 It’s also the coolest and smallest AOP of the Loire!
-Soils of sandstone, mica shist and clay silica dominate as do red varietals Gamay and Pinot Noir.
+Soils of sandstone, mica shist, and clay silica dominate, as do the red varietals Gamay and Pinot Noir.
 Wines are brimming with bright berry flavors and a peppery finish, while rosé, with the addition of Pinot Gris, show notes of peach nectarine mingled with red fruits.

 - Côte Roannaise AOP